Kelso333/100-days-of-code/log.md

 **Today's Progress**: Started an express app from scratch.

-**Thoughts:** Express was a bit complex for me, but I'm excited to get the hang of it while I continue and practice with some courses and projects.
+**Thoughts:** The first time I learned Express it was a bit complex for me, but I'm excited to get the hang of it while I continue and practice with some courses and projects.

 **Link to work:** <a href="https://github.com/Kelso333/customerapp" target="_blank">Customer App</a>